This Ahi Tuna Salad is a colourful dish served with seared tuna steaks, sliced avocado, crunchy wontons and a delicious sesame ginger dressing.

 How to make ahi tuna salad

-Making the perfect seared tuna can be tricky, especially when there are varying ranges of thickness with tuna.
-I typically do 30 seconds per side to ensure they do not get overcooked, but you can always cook them longer if desired.
+- Don’t overcook the tuna: Making the perfect seared tuna can be tricky, especially when tuna steaks come in varying ranges of thickness.
+I typically do 30 seconds per side to make sure the tuna isnโt overcooked, but you can always cook them longer if desired.

 Storing leftover salad